 Post To Turtle Talk

-If you’d like to post a job announcement on Turtle Talk, please send firstname.lastname@example.org a brief description of the position (including position title and location) as well as a PDF job posting.
-You can also send any links to websites with the post if you have them.
-It will be posted on Friday along with other job announcements.
+If you’d like to post a job announcement on Turtle Talk, please send the following to email@example.com and your position will be posted on Friday along with other job announcements:

 Other Sources for Job Announcements